Stephen Byers: Early career

 Stephen Byers was born in Wolverhampton.
 He was educated at Wymondham College, a state-run day and boarding school, Chester City Grammar School and the Chester College of Further Education.
 He then gained a law degree at Liverpool John Moores University and became a law lecturer at Newcastle Polytechnic (now Northumbria University) in 1977, a post he retained until his election as a Member of Parliament in 1992.

 Byers was elected as a councillor to the North Tyneside District Council in 1980 and was its deputy leader from 1985 until he became an MP in 1992.
 Reportedly a former supporter of the entryist Militant group once active within the Labour Party – a claim which he says is untrue – Byers had publicly rejected the group's approach by 1986.
 In the 1983 general election, he contested the Conservative stronghold seat of Hexham, finishing in third place and some 14,000 votes behind the former Cabinet minister Geoffrey Rippon.
 He was first elected to Parliament in the 1992 general election in Wallsend, a Labour stronghold, following the retirement of Ted Garrett, and secured a majority of 19,470.

 In 1993, Byers joined the influential Home Affairs Select committee.
 He became an ally of Tony Blair, a fellow northeastern Labour MP, who was also in favour of 'modernising' the Labour Party.
-Blair gave him a job as soon as he became the Leader of the Opposition, placing Byers in the Whips Office.
+Blair gave him a job as soon as he became the Leader of the Opposition, placing Byers in the Whips' Office.
 He became a spokesman for the Department for Education and Employment in 1995, and he identified himself as an "outrider" for the New Labour project, regularly floating radical ideas on Blair's behalf to test reaction.
 An instance of this is when Byers briefed journalists in 1996 saying that the party might sever its links with the trade unions.
 Byers was swiftly appointed to shadow portfolios and became the Minister for School Standards with the title of Minister of State at the Department of Education and Employment following the victorious 1997 general election.
-While at this post, Byers drew attention to himself when he said 8 times 7 was 54 in a BBC interview promoting a Government numeracy drive.
+While in this post, Byers drew attention to himself in a BBC interview promoting a Government numeracy drive, when he mistakenly said 8 times 7 was 54.

-His Wallsend constituency was abolished in 1997 and he was elected for the equally safe North Tyneside constituency with a 26,643 vote majority.
+His Wallsend constituency was abolished in 1997, and he was elected for the equally safe North Tyneside constituency with a 26,643-vote majority.

 Cabinet appointment

 He joined the Cabinet in July 1998, as Chief Secretary to the Treasury and became a Member of the Privy Council.
-After the sudden resignation of Peter Mandelson, Byers was appointed as Secretary of State for Trade and Industry in December 1998.
+Following the sudden resignation of Peter Mandelson, Byers was appointed as Secretary of State for Trade and Industry in December 1998.
 After the 2001 general election, he was made Secretary of State for Transport, Local Government & the Regions.